Hermann, Missouri: History

 The society had almost utopian goals of a "heart of German America" where it could perpetuate traditional German culture and establish a self-supporting colony built around farming, commerce, and industry.
 The town is named after Hermann der Cherusker, a Germanic leader who defeated the Romans in the Battle of the Teutoburg Forest in 9 CE.
 In 2009, Hermann celebrated the 2000th anniversary of the battle, in which the Germanic warrior Hermann defeated three Roman legions.

 A bronze statue of the city's namesake was dedicated in the Hermann Park.

 Hermann was the nearest town to the Gasconade Bridge train disaster, November 1, 1855.
 The Leimer Hotel in Hermann was used as a temporary hospital to treat the wounded.

 In the 1960s, people began to rebuild the wine industry in the Hermann area.
 Today, the vineyards and wineries contribute to the agricultural and heritage tourism economies, with winery tours and wine tastings.
 Stone Hill Winery, the largest winemaking business in the state, and Hermannhof Winery are in the town; 2 mi south of town off Missouri Highway 100 West is Adam Puchta Winery, the oldest continuously family-owned winery in the nation, under direct family ownership since 1855.
 Bias Vineyards is less than 8 mi east near Berger on Missouri Highway 100.
 Also included in the Hermann AVA are Oakglenn Vineyards and Winery, 2.5 mi east of Hermann; Bommarito Estate Almond Tree Winery; and Röbbler Vineyards and Winery near New Haven.

 The Katy Trail, a 225 mi-long bike path, passes through McKittrick, a town on the northern side of the Missouri River across from Hermann.

 The Hermann Historic District, Kotthoff-Weeks Farm Complex, Old Stone Hill Historic District, William Poeschel House, The Rotunda, and Vallet-Danuser House are listed on the National Register of Historic Places.

+The Concert Hall and Barrel Tavern on East 1st Street and was built in 1878.
+It is touted as the oldest continuously operating tavern west of the Mississippi.
+The first floor was originally a saloon and the upper level is a large hall that hosted lectures, dances, concerts, and plays.
+The Tavern is currently open for lunch and dinner.